mucherino/teaching/GPU/intro_ssp.md

 	   };
 	   sum_gpu[copy] = sum;
 	};

+You can notice that there are no recursive calls in this CUDA implementation.

 If you're new with CUDA programming, there are several details you need to know to fully understand this code.
 If you're one of